-Τ <file number=""></file> SAVE

-CV CVP CV indicates that the punch backup file to be converted is on disk; CVP indicates diskpack. /MCP This specifies the bound MCP intrinsic LDCNTL.
+CV <file< th="">number> SAVE'</file<> number> SAVE' Explanation CV CVP CV indicates that the punch backup file to be converted is on disk; CVP indicates diskpack. /MCP This specifies the bound MCP intrinsic LDCNTL.
 If this option is omitted, the user-coded version is initiated if present on disk; otherwise the MCP intrinsic is initiated. <file number=""></file> This is the number of the punch backup file to be converted.
-A punch backup file in the mix is designated as snnnn, where $s$ is a system number and nnnn is a 4-digit number.
+A punch backup file in the mix is designated as snnnn, where s is a system number and nnnn is a 4-digit number.
 SAVE This indicates that the punch backup file is not to be removed after the conversion.